Nightclub Security Guide™

 Screening Tools Should Support Access Control

-nightclub security using a screening wand during bag check at an upscale venue entrance
+Nightclub security staff using a screening wand during a bag check at an upscale venue entrance.

 When a venue uses entrance screening, the tools need to help the process stay clean.